dpwolfe/otucha/README.md

 #### Grunt options
 **--jsMin** - Runs uglify (mangle + compress) on the output Emscripten JS.

-**--jsUseDist** - Uses the otucha.js and index.html from the dist folder instead of building Emscripten.
-Useful for git deploy on a server that does not have CMake and Emscripten available.
+**--jsUseDist** - Uses the otucha.js and index.html from the dist directory instead of building them with Emscripten.
+Used for git deploy on a server that does not have CMake and Emscripten available.

 #### Building native
 1. Run the following command from the repository root: